nikitsrj/goquorum/README.md

 2. **Member Node**: Includes various types of nodes like **Constellation(Privacy Manager Tessera)**, Transaction, and other nodes performing different functions within the network.
 3. **RPC Node**: Acts as an interface for external interaction, providing APIs for remote access to the Quorum blockchain network.

-> Quorum Node: Allows voting based consensus mechanism instead of proof of work and allowing transaction and smart contract to be privately executed<br>
-> Constellation: Implements the privacy feature of Quorum<br>
-    1. A transaction manager stores and allows access to encrypted transaction data, exchanges encrypted payloads with other participants' transaction manager, but don't have access to any sensitive private key.<br>
-    2. Enclave works with the transaction manager to strengthen the privacy by managing encryption and decryption in an isolated way.
-The enclave stores private keys and is essentially a virtual HSM or hardware security module which is an encryption method

 **Quick Setup in an AWS EC2 instance**